winddweb/blog/_posts/2016-05-29-recommend-apps-boost-your-mac.md

 ![airserver-icon]({{ site.baseurl }}/assets/icons/airserver.png)

-Turns your mac into a airplay display.
-For example, you can cast your iPhone's screen wirelessly to your mac.
+Turns your Mac into a airplay display.
+For example, you can cast your iPhone's screen wirelessly to your Mac.

 ---